Montréal-Nord

-Montreal North (Montréal-Nord, /fr/) is a borough within the city of Montreal, Canada.
-It consists entirely of the former city of Montreal North on the Island of Montreal in southwestern Quebec.
+Montréal-Nord; /fr/) is a borough within the city of Montreal, Canada.
+It consists entirely of the former city of Montréal-Nord on the Island of Montreal in southwestern Quebec.
 It was amalgamated into the City of Montreal on January 1, 2002.

-Around the start of the 21st century, Montreal North developed a reputation as being one of Montreal's most dangerous boroughs, along with Hochelaga-Maisonneuve.
+Around the start of the 21st century, Montréal-Nord developed a reputation as being one of Montreal's most dangerous boroughs, along with Hochelaga-Maisonneuve.
 The area contains a sizable community living below the poverty line, though it also has middle-class and upper-middle-class residences.
 It is also home to one of Canada's largest Haitian communities.

 Geography

-Pierre Granche's sculpture in park in Montreal North.
+Pierre Granche's sculpture in park in Montréal-Nord.

 The borough is an oblong municipal division situated along the Rivière des Prairies, in the northeastern part of the island.

 It is bordered to the west by Ahuntsic-Cartierville, to the southwest by Villeray–Saint-Michel–Parc-Extension, to the south by St. Leonard, at the southeast corner by Anjou, and to the east by Rivière-des-Prairies–Pointe-aux-Trembles.
 The borough counts 29 parks and leisure structures.

-Major thoroughfares in Montreal North include St. Michel Blvd., Pie IX Blvd.
+Major thoroughfares in Montréal-Nord include St. Michel Blvd., Pie IX Blvd.
 (Route 125), Lacordaire Blvd., Langelier Blvd., Leger Blvd., and Henri Bourassa Blvd.
-The Pie IX Bridge connects Montreal North to the Laval district of Saint-Vincent-de-Paul.
+The Pie IX Bridge connects Montréal-Nord to the Laval district of Saint-Vincent-de-Paul.

 It has an area of 11.07 km^{2} and a population of 83,911.